sez11a/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-js-generator/developer-guide/creating-a-js-widget-with-the-js-generator.md

    create src\AppComponent.js
 ```

-The sample generated app prints metadata information about the portlet's namespace, context path, ID, and [configuration settings](./configuring-system-and-instance-settings-for-your-widget.md).
+The sample generated app prints metadata information about the widget's namespace, context path, ID, and [configuration settings](./configuring-system-and-instance-settings-for-your-widget.md).
 It contains an additional `assets/css/styles.css` file to hold your custom styles.

 The app's entry point is configured to run on Liferay DXP.
 See [Liferay DXP's standard entry point](../reference/js-portlet-extender-configuration-reference.md#main-entry-point) for more information.